ramyabala221190/nodejs-express-pm2-withoutDocker/README.md

 npm install -g pm2

-8.Ensure you have given chmod 777 access to the below directories before deployment because you are deployling inside /var and other 2 folder also need to modified internally.
+8.Ensure you have created the folders inside /var/ and given chmod 777 access to the below directories before deployment because you are deployling inside /var and other 2 folder also need to modified internally.

 azureuser22@ramyaVM:/$ sudo chmod +777 /var/
 azureuser22@ramyaVM:/$ sudo chmod +777 /usr/local/lib/
 azureuser22@ramyaVM:/$ sudo chmod +777 /usr/local/bin/

+Create the deployment folders like below.
+Do similarly for dev/onlypm2

+azureuser22@ramyaVM:/var$ sudo mkdir prod azureuser22@ramyaVM:/var$ cd prod azureuser22@ramyaVM:/var/prod$ sudo mkdir onlypm2

 9.
 pm2 takes care of connecting to the remote server, pulling the code from repo and then executing